awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-change-calendar-prereqs.md

 # Setting up Change Calendar<a name="systems-manager-change-calendar-prereqs"></a>

-Complete the following before using AWS Systems Manager Change Calendar \(Change Calendar\)\.
+Complete the following before using AWS Systems Manager Change Calendar\.

 ## Install latest command line tools<a name="change-calendar-prereqs-tools"></a>